 - Studying full-time at a partner university in your chosen country

 Students can tailor their experience in a way that best supports their learning and their plans after graduation.
 You can spend the whole year in one country or split it between 2 countries/languages.
 Students taking three languages can spend time in a third country over the summer.
 You can choose to study, work, or combine the two.

 As of 2020, we offer students on four-year courses the option of transitioning to a three-year course, should they be unable to complete a year abroad.
 Those who choose to do a three-year degree are encouraged to spend time abroad in other ways, during vacation times.
 They are also required to complete additional work that enables them to meet the learning outcomes for the year abroad.
 Completion of the year abroad nonetheless remains strongly recommended for all students undertaking a languages degree with us.

 Please check the relevant subject pages for more details of our year abroad options:

 Year abroad fees

-The University charges 15% (currently £1,350) for home/EU undergraduate students away from the University on a study or work placement, either in their second or third year.
+The University charges 15% (currently £1,385) for home students away from the University on a study or work placement, either in their second or third year.